-From the minute those two blue lines appear on your home test (or the word "pregnant" on some), your whole world turns upside down.
-For many people, that's when the craziest roller coaster ride they've ever taken begins.
-It's filled with ups and downs and everything in between, but just like the theme park version, it's also incredibly exhilarating.
+From the minute that you discover you're pregnant, your whole world changes.
 Nothing compares to that magical feeling of growing a new life inside of you.
-It is truly a miracle.
-But as your body changes, so too do your cravings, your mood, and your energy levels.
-It goes without saying that your appetite increases now that you're feeding two people, but how much your current diet should change now that you're pregnant is the big question.
+But as your body changes, so do your cravings, mood, and energy levels.
+It goes without saying that your appetite increases now that you're feeding two people, but exactly how much your current diet should change is the big question.

-One thing's for sure, the food you put in your mouth now doesn't just impact you anymore.
-According to Stephanie Middleberg, MS, RD, CDN, founder of Middleberg Nutrition and author of The Big Book of Organic Baby Food, this is when you really need to ramp up your nutrient intake and load up on whole foods (along with plenty of water).
-With so much noise around what to eat (and what not to), we asked Middleberg to set the record straight.
-Be sure to scroll to the end for her top supplements and food groups to eat or a healthy (and happy) pregnancy.
+According to Stephanie Middleberg, MS, RD, CDN, founder of Middleberg Nutrition and author of The Big Book of Organic Baby Food, when you're pregnant, you need to ramp up your nutrient intake and load up on whole foods and plenty of water.
+To find out what, exactly, you should eat during pregnancy, we asked Middleberg to set the record straight.

-MYDOMAINE: Being pregnant for the first time (even second, third times) can be daunting for any woman.
+MYDOMAINE: Being pregnant can be daunting for any woman.
 There are so many things to consider, and your health isn't just about you anymore.
-What are some of the diet guidelines or food philosophy you advise women to stick to when they discover they're pregnant?
+What are some of the diet guidelines or food philosophy you advise women to stick to when they discover that they're pregnant?

-STEPHANIE MIDDLEBERG: This is such an exciting time and can also be incredibly overwhelming, as your decisions don't just impact you.
+STEPHANIE MIDDLEBERG: This is such an exciting time and can also be incredibly overwhelming as your decisions don't just impact you.
 I am often the first (okay, maybe second or third) phone call my clients make as they want to ensure they are on a healthy path.
 I help weed out the myths and give them a structure during a fairly unpredictable time.
-This is really a time to start nourishing your body and your baby to be with nutrient dense, whole foods.
+This is a time to start nourishing your body and your baby with nutrient-dense, whole foods.

 Increase Healthy Fats

-This is probably the hardest for moms-to-be and new moms because it seems counterintuitive.
-But it is really essential for many reasons.
-It's vital to baby's organ and brain development, YOUR metabolism, absorption of key nutrients like (A, D, E, and K), and future milk supply and quality of your milk.
-Women should focus on healthy sources like avocado, fish oils, eggs, olive/oil, coconut/oil, nuts, and full-fat dairy (no low-fat foods!).
+This is probably the hardest for moms-to-be because it seems counterintuitive, but it is essential for many reasons.
+It's vital to baby's organ and brain development and your metabolism, absorption of key nutrients, and future milk supply.
+Women should focus on healthy fat sources, like avocado, fish oils, eggs, olive/oil, coconut/oil, nuts, and full-fat dairy (no low-fat foods!).

 Focus on Quality

-When possible, aim for organic produce (or look at the Dirty Dozen to help choose which fruits and veggies to go organic), grass-fed meats, pasture raised, organic eggs, wild fish (check out Seafood Watch from the Monterey Bay Aquarium for a nice rundown on what fish to select).
-This can be overwhelming, so control the controllable, meaning I'd rather you eat non-organic produce if you can't find organic options.
+When possible, aim for organic produce and eggs, grass-fed meats, and wild fish (check out Seafood Watch from the Monterey Bay Aquarium for a rundown on what fish to select).
+Making the right choices can feel overwhelming, so control what you can and choose the healthiest option whenever possible.
+For instance, I'd rather you eat non-organic produce than no produce at all.

 Stabilize Blood Sugar

 Have a protein/fat with every meal, including your afternoon snack.
-Think apple with almond butter, crackers with cheese, veggies with hummus, dates with goat cheese.
+Tasty and healthy options include apples with almond butter, crackers with cheese, veggies with hummus, and dates with goat cheese.

 MD: What are the top five supplements we should avoid?

 SM: Neither the FDA, nor any other government agency, reviews, investigates or regulates what goes into a vitamin.
-Meaning when you read that ingredient list, there is no official verifying that what the manufacture says is actually true.
+Therefore, when you read the ingredients list, no officials verify that what the manufacturer says is actually true.
 Pretty crazy, right?
-(Yes there are some third-party verification labels, but, again, the FDA does not regulate this industry).
 So it is vital that you go with trustworthy brands that go above and beyond what is required of them by the law.
 If you want to do your own research, check out Consumerlab.
-It's basically the only 100% independent verification of supplements, and it is a fantastic resource.
+It is an entirely independent verification of supplements and a fantastic resource.

 MD: There are multiple and conflicting stories out there about what not to eat when pregnant, such as soft cheeses and raw fish.
-Can you set the record straight and list a few of the foods that women should steer clear of/avoid when pregnant and why?
+Can you set the record straight and list a few of the foods that women should avoid when pregnant and why?

 MD: There is now evidence to support the fact that what women eat when pregnant affects the baby's future health and that "avoiding overindulgence and eating healthily" should be a priority.
 What is your advice to women who are craving sweets or fatty junk foods when pregnant?

-Even if that means starting with two bites of a Bolognese sauce at dinner and three slivers of cucumbers.
-Slowly work your way up.
-You will have a much healthier pregnancy and recovery period.
-Then we need to look at why you're having these cravings.
-Are you letting yourself get too hungry, not eating enough during the day, or not eating the right balance of foods to stabilize blood sugar?
-Are you overly stressed and tired, etc.?
-Once we get to the root, we can work how and where to make changes.
+Let's look at why you're having unhealthy cravings.
+Are you letting yourself get too hungry, not eating enough during the day or not eating the right balance of foods to stabilize blood sugar?
+Are you overly stressed and tired?
+Once we get to the root, we can figure out how and where to make changes.

-Research is showing that what you eat can also affect your babies’ palate and food preferences later on.
-Try to include a variety of flavors and herbs like ginger, turmeric, sage, rosemary, etc. Try not to rely on bland foods because this is the first exposure your baby has to enjoy flavors.
-This also holds true for consuming too many sweets and fried foods.
+Research suggests that what you eat can also affect your babies’ palate and food preferences later on.
+Try not to rely on bland foods because this is the first exposure your baby has to flavors.
+Instead, include a variety of flavors and herbs, like ginger, turmeric, sage, and rosemary.
+You should also avoid consuming too many sweets and fried foods.

-Cod liver oil is really a preferred source of DHA and omega-3 fatty acids (EPA) and is rich in vitamins A and D.
+Cod liver oil is a preferred source of DHA and omega-3 fatty acids (EPA) and rich in vitamins A and D.

-This helps minimize muscle contractions and preeclampsia and helps with sleep and constipation—all concerns during pregnancy.
+Magnesium helps minimize muscle contractions and preeclampsia while improving sleep and constipation.

-But remember, these are meant to supplement and not replace foods in your diet.
+But remember, these suggestions are meant to supplement--not replace--foods in your diet.
 While they can provide boosts in certain gaps in your diet, aim for food first.

 Top 8 Foods for a Healthy Pregnancy

-They are vital for brain development.
-Wild fish is your best bet.
-Try to eat two to three servings per week of wild salmon, cod, halibut, and, if you like the taste, sardines.
-Stay away from fish with high mercury like tuna and swordfish.
+Omegas are vital for brain development and wild fish are loaded with them.
+Try to eat two to three servings per week of wild salmon, cod, halibut, or sardines.
+Avoid fish with high mercury levels, like tuna and swordfish.

 Egg: 6 grams